Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Students who want to be considered for an assistantship must submit their application by Jan.
 1.

 U.S. students who want to be considered for the fall semester should apply by July 1 and for the spring semester by Nov.
-1. International students should apply for the fall semester by May 1 and for the spring semester by Oct.
+1. International students should apply for the fall semester by May 1 and the spring semester by Oct.
 1.

-All applications are reviewed by committee with about a six-week wait for decision-notification to applicants.
+All applications are reviewed by committee with about a six-week wait for decision notification to applicants.
 All applicants have until April 15 to decide to accept.

-For priority consideration for a graduate assistantship, applicants should complete their applications by the program admission deadlines listed.
+For priority consideration for a graduate assistantship, apply by the program admission deadlines listed.
 Fellowships and assistantships provide a stipend and may include health insurance and a tuition scholarship for the duration of the award.

 Code | Title | Credits |